Transit can be the difference between having a business idea and having a business launch.

 “The relationship between transportation and social mobility is stronger than that between mobility and several other factors, like crime, elementary-school test scores or the percentage of two-parent families in a community.”

-Access to safe, reliable, and efficient transit can be the difference between having a business idea and having a business launch.
+Access to safe, efficient transit can be the difference between having a business idea and having a business launch.
 A strong public transportation infrastructure grows the economy.
-It provides entrepreneurs with quick, affordable ways to get to city centers, government licensing offices, business meetings, bank appointments, healthcare providers, good schools, and employers.
+It provides entrepreneurs with quick, affordable ways to get to city centers, government licensing offices, business meetings, banks, healthcare providers, good schools, and employers.
 For every dollar communities invest in transit, approximately $4 is generated in economic returns.

 In our area, King County Metro has begun offering discounted ORCA cards (ORCA LIFT) to lower-income households.
-This can help communities around Seattle access over 200 routes on buses, Link light rail, Sounder trains, Seattle Streetcars, and King County Water Taxis.
+This can help people access over 200 routes on local buses, light rail, trains, streetcars, and water taxis.

-At Ventures, we provide a comprehensive toolbox of resources to equip low-income entrepreneurs to build bridges out of poverty by launching their own small businesses.
+At Ventures, we provide a comprehensive toolbox of resources to equip low-income entrepreneurs to build bridges out of poverty.
 Traditionally, we’ve done this through business training, capital, coaching and hands-on learning opportunities.
-Yet, we’ve overlooked the most important factor of economic mobility – affordable public transit for low-income entrepreneurs.
-The ORCA LIFT card is one of the newest resources in our toolbox.
+Yet, we’ve overlooked the most important factor of economic mobility—affordable public transit for low-income entrepreneurs.